 Deep learning is largely responsible for today’s growth in the use of AI.
-The technology has given computers extraordinary powers, such as the ability to recognize speech almost as good as a human being, a skill too tricky to code by hand.
+Despite the deep learning challenges of implementation, the technology has given computers extraordinary powers, such as the ability to recognize speech almost as good as a human being, a skill too tricky to code by hand.
 Deep learning has also transformed computer vision and dramatically improved machine translation.
 It is now being used to guide and enhance all sorts of key processes in medicine, finance, marketing—and beyond.

 In this article, we’ll discuss the features that have earned deep learning it’s popular status as well as current challenges that need to be addressed before deep learning can reach its full potential.